SPBTV/allowed_params/README.md

 ```

 This will validate `params[:name], params[:kind]` and raise `AllowedParams::ValidationError` in case of invalid value.
+All other params will just go through without any checks.

 This project rocks and uses MIT-LICENSE.